SplashSync/Magento1/README.md

 Splash Php Module for Magento 1 E-Commerce Platforms.

 This module implement Splash Sync connector for Magento 1.
-It provide access to multiples Objects for automated synchonization though Splash Sync dedicated protocol.
+It provide access to multiples Objects for automated synchronization though Splash Sync dedicated protocol.

 ## Installation